Dhruv1777/Spotify-Top-Songs-Analysis/README.md

 We can see that the p values all indicate a high degree of statistical significance for our predictor variables, a good start!
 The Adjusted R-squared value though is only 0.06752 though, indicating the model can only explain 6.75% of the variance in "popularity".
 Thus, while the overall regression model is statistically significant (as also confirmed by the F-statistic), it can only explain variance in popularity to a small degree.

-Also relevant is the impact of individual predictiors on popularity.
+Also relevant is the impact of individual predictors on popularity.
 This graph describes the extent and direction of this relationship:

 ![Impact_of_Predictors_on_Popularity_(Coefficients_of_the_predictors)-1.png](./images/Impact_of_Predictors_on_Popularity_(Coefficients_of_the_predictors)-1.png)